Our Evidence YouthAlert! (YA!) Peace Program - Violence and Bully Prevention Education and Skills Training for Children and Youth

 Double Digit Reduction in school "Behavior Events" Fern Creek H.S.
 Louisville, KY (2013-2014).

-School-Based Universal Cross-Cutting Violence Prevention Education Model Practice
+School-Based Universal Cross-Cutting Violence Prevention Education is a Model Practice

 "Effective" Crimesolutions.gov "Universal school-based prevention and intervention programs for aggressive and disruptive behavior target elementary, middle, and high school students in a universal setting.
 The practice is rated Effective in reducing "violent, aggressive, and/or disruptive behaviors in students."